 Community Development Advocate

-BioMonique Elwood Brown has had a passion for creating healthy places and supporting equitable community development for almost 20 years.
-Monique serves as the Founder/Principal Consultant of Well Placed, LLC, where she works with health-based organizations and Community Development corporations (CDCs) to bridge the connection between health equity and the built environment.
-She is currently pursuing a Master of Sustainable Real Estate Development from the Tulane School of Architecture.
+BioMonique Elwood Brown has been passionate about creating healthy places and supporting equitable community development for almost 20 years.
+A native New Orleanian, she recently completed a Master of Sustainable Real Estate Development degree from Tulane University School of Architecture.

-Previously, Monique was the Program Manager of the Healthy Neighborhoods Project at Tulane University School of Public Health and Tropical Medicine where she managed research focused on the impact neighborhood conditions, specifically property blight, have on the health and well-being of residents throughout 23 neighborhoods in New Orleans.
-In 2018, Monique was named a member of the 2nd cohort of the Health Leaders Network, an initiative of the Urban Land Institute’s (ULI) Building Healthy Places Initiative.
+Previously, Monique was the Program Manager of the Healthy Neighborhoods Project at Tulane University School of Public Health and Tropical Medicine where she managed research focused on the impact of property blight on residents' health and well-being throughout 23 neighborhoods in New Orleans.

 Monique is a member of the 2nd cohort of the Health Leaders Network, an initiative of the Urban Land Institute’s (ULI) Building Healthy Places Initiative, an Atlantic Fellow for Health Equity, and a member of the 2nd cohort of the BUILD Health Network.
 She holds a bachelor’s degree in public health from Dillard University and lives in New Orleans with her husband and three children.